 Between Worlds: The Art of Bill Traylor is the first retrospective ever organized for an artist born into slavery and the most comprehensive look at Traylor’s work to date.
 The exhibition, for the first time, will carefully assess Traylor’s stylistic development and interpret his scenes as ongoing narratives rather than isolated events.
 His layered messages blended common imagery with arcane symbolism and used ambiguity as a means to explore themes of freedom and struggle in the Jim Crow South.
 His work balances narration and abstraction and reflects both a personal vision and the black culture of his time.

 The exhibition is organized by Leslie Umberger, curator of folk and self-taught art.
 The museum’s collection includes twelve works by Traylor, six recently acquired, which will be featured in the exhibition.
 A major book, written by Umberger, is forthcoming.
 The Smithsonian American Art Museum will be the sole venue for the exhibition.

-This exhibition is organized by the Smithsonian American Art Museum with generous support from Faye and Robert Davidson, the Herbert Waide Hemphill Jr. American Folk Art Fund, Just Folk/Marcy Carsey and Susan Baerwald, the Morton Neumann Family Foundation, Judy Saslow, and Kelly Williams and Andrew Forsyth.
+This exhibition is organized by the Smithsonian American Art Museum with generous support from Faye and Robert Davidson, Josh Feldstein, the Herbert Waide Hemphill Jr. American Folk Art Fund, Just Folk/Marcy Carsey and Susan Baerwald, the Morton Neumann Family Foundation, Judy A. Saslow, and Kelly Williams and Andrew Forsyth.